LucieBertiere/Rating-toxic-comments/README.md

 We then checked that the model had no overfitting on the test set.
 And we made the prediction, which was not so high a little bit more than 0.65.

 #### Using Ridge Regression :
 We used ridge regression as it is well known to work when we have a lot of predictors (specifically when we have more predictors than observations) and that these predictors are colinear.
-It is able to tell the difference between useful and unuseful predictors, which helps to avoid overfitting and increase the accuracy.
+It is able to tell the difference between useful and unuseful predictors, putting the unuseful coefficient close to 0, which helps to avoid overfitting and increase the accuracy.
 Using this type of regression helped us to improve our score, increasing by 0.08 with only the default parameters of the ridge regression.
 Then we decided to control some parameter such as the precision or the regularization.
 This helped us to increase the score by 0.008 related to the basic regression.

 <div align="center">